Where to See Seals in San Diego: La Jolla Seal Rookery

 The Story of the San Diego Seals and Sea Lions: How the City Became Their Home

-Attracted by the shallow, warm waters, rich in marine life, Pacific harbor seals and California sea lions has hauled out in the coastal areas of San Diego for decades.
+Attracted by the shallow, warm waters, rich in marine life, Pacific harbor seals and California sea lions have hauled out in the coastal areas of San Diego for decades.
 Some locals say even centuries.

 The first recorded mention of the seals in San Diego dates back to January of 1887.
 City Engineer M.G.
 Wheeler surveyed the La Jolla area and documented his observation in a map.
-Along with the detailed scatches of the streets and buildings, he outlined the shapes of “Seal Rock” and “Seal Rock Place”
+Along with the detailed sketches of the streets and buildings, he outlined the shapes of “Seal Rock” and “Seal Rock Place”

 The population of the San Diego seals and sea lions grew rapidly after construction of the La Jolla Sea Wall at Casa Beach in 1931.
-The beach that soon was renamed to Children’s Pool aimed at providing a save environment for local young beachgoers.
+The beach that soon was renamed to Children’s Pool aimed at providing a safe environment for local young beachgoers.

 The kids, however, were not the only ones that favored the sandy stretch of coastline protected from the forces of the ocean waves.
 Shortly after the breakwater was erected, a colony of seals claimed the beach.